mashuk-cefalo/evici-test-case/README.md

 This is a test project to create a 3d terrain with  two tiff files, one with 1-channel elevation data, called a DEM (Digital Elevation Model), and another which is a Sentinel-2 satellite image with 12 channels, including RGB channels (channels 4,3 and 2 respectively).

+We can zoom, rotate or pan the 3d model.

 ## Approaches

 - Read single array `DEM` data as elevation from the `DEM` file